 Reading Jesus’ prayer slowly and considering each idea is a great way to listen to God.

 But this is just the beginning!
-There are plenty of things that the Bible suggests are on God’s heart for you — things you can pray for at any time:
+The Bible suggests plenty of things that you can pray for at any time including:

 Your connection with God growing deeper day by day.

-Anything in your life interfering with your intimacy with God.
+Anything in your life getting in the way of your relationship with God.

 The people God wants you to express His love to.

-Your role as an ambassador for Jesus in the world.
+Your role as a representative for Jesus in the world (2 Corinthians 5:20).

-How to steward the financial resources God has entrusted to you.
+How to manage the resources God has given you.

 Your understanding of the Bible.

-Developing the spiritual gifts you have been given through the Holy Spirit.
+Developing the spiritual gifts the Holy Spirit has given to you.

-The notion of a two-way conversation with a God you cannot literally see or hear can feel elusive and frustrating.
-We all spend years learning to read, write, add and subtract; relatively few people spend devoted time learning to pray.
+The notion of a two-way conversation with a God you cannot literally see or hear can feel confusing and frustrating.
+It takes time and practice to develop your comfort and confidence with prayer.

 Here are six things to expect as you develop a conversation with God: